pollyolly/DRUPAL-NOTES/README.md

 # reload .bashrc
 $source ~/.bashrc
 ```
-If not working use Local for drush commands.
+If not working use Local for Drush Commands.
 Error: "[preflight] Package "drupal/core" is not installed"
 ```
 ./vendor/bin/drush updatedb
 ./vendor/bin/drush cache:rebuild